 Anything shot from a manned aircraft or drone.

 Pets, livestock, or wildlife, with or without people.

 Primarily concerned with the inside or outside of a structure, more so than the people, furniture or decor in or around it.
 Should demonstrate a high degree of technical proficiency including perspective control and ability to handle mixed lighting.

 Primarily about cars, but can feature other vehicles like motorcycles, boats, and planes.
 Mostly shows the vehicles as products, but can also be about the culture surrounding them.

 Images of beautiful faces, bodies, hair.
 Mostly used to promote cosmetics, hair products, jewelry, glasses.
 Often expertly retouched.
-Can include still life pictures of cosmetic products when a photographer specializes in that.

 Anyone widely recognizable, candid or portrait.
 Mostly entertainers of some sort.
 Can be models, musicians or athletes, but only when they transcend their fashion, music or sports realm.
 Photographers should demonstrate exceptional portrait skills, and experience working with individuals requiring special handling, extra planning, and limited sitting time.